What Telehealth might look like for you and your child

 What is Telehealth?

 Telehealth is the practice of using a phone call or, more commonly these days, a video platform, to provide specific services.
-For Building Blocks Therapy, these services include speech language therapy and occupational therapy.
+For FUNdamentals and Building Blocks Therapy, these services include speech language therapy and occupational therapy.
 While this is relatively new way to practice to us, it is not new for many families and areas of the world.
 There are many school districts in rural areas that do not have a licensed SLP or OT to provide on-site therapy.
 Those schools are able to use Telehealth to provide services to the children with qualifying IEPs.
 You can read more about Telehealth services in last week’s blog.

 I’m not sure if my child is appropriate for Telehealth.
 How will I know?